Mythril382/MindyWiki/docs/faq.md

 ## Why are you charging for the game on Steam and iOS when it is available for free?

-The game is being charged for on Steam and iOS because it is one way of supporting Anuke, and it has features not available on the free versions, such as:
+The game is being charged for on Steam because it is one way of supporting Anuke, and it has features not available on the free versions, such as:

 - A map, mod, and schematic browser
 - Secure, seamless multiplayer using Steam Multiplayer (eliminates the need to port-forward)